Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Introduction: Swampland versus Ensembles

 Standard holographic dualities are argued from the top-down in particular string compactifications---the quintessential example being the correspondence between Type IIB on $AdS_5\times S^5$ and $4D$ $\mathcal{N}=4$ Super-Yang Mills theory~\cite{Maldacena:1997re}.
 However, there are also bottom-up holographic constructions that utilize ensemble averages of theories.
 Known examples of this form include Jackiw-Teitelboim (JT) gravity~\cite{Saad:2019lba,Stanford:2019vob} and Narain Ensembles~\cite{Afkhami-Jeddi:2020ezh,Maloney:2020nni}.

 Ensemble average dualities are puzzling from both the standard holography and Swampland viewpoints.
 Indeed, at first glance ensemble averaging appears counter to the one-to-one holographic dualities of the standard approach.
-Furthermore, ensemble-averaged theories provide loopholes to several Swampland conjectures, including one of the most well-known conjectures excluding exact global symmetries in theories of quantum gravity \cite{Banks:1988yz,Kamionkowski:1992mf,Kallosh:1995hi,Banks:2010zn,Harlow:2018jwu,Harlow:2018tng}.
+Furthermore, ensemble-averaged theories provide loopholes to several Swampland conjectures, including one of the most well-known conjectures excluding exact global symmetries in theories of quantum gravity \cite{Misner:1957mt,Banks:1988yz,Kamionkowski:1992mf,Kallosh:1995hi,Banks:2010zn,Harlow:2018jwu,Harlow:2018tng,Harlow:2020bee,Chen:2020ojn,Belin:2020jxr}.
 Based on these considerations, there have been arguments that ensemble averaging is explicitly excluded by the Swampland program, at least in ten-dimensional string theory \cite{McNamara:2020uza}.

 In this \textit{Letter}, we address the relationship between ensembles, holography, and the Swampland by outlining the physical and mathematical framework to embed Narain ensembles into a more standard approach to holography.
-We first establish \textit{emergent ensemble symmetries} that are global symmetries in the $3D$ gravity dual of generalized Narain ensembles~\cite{Ashwinkumar:2021kav}~\footnote{See also \cite{Hsin:2020mfa} and~\cite{Benini:2022hzx} for discussion of emergent ensemble symmetries in different contexts.}.
+We first establish \textit{emergent ensemble symmetries} that are global symmetries in the $3D$ gravity dual of generalized Narain ensembles~\cite{Ashwinkumar:2021kav}~\footnote{See also~\cite{Benini:2022hzx}, and in particular~\cite{Hsin:2020mfa} for discussion on an emergent $O(N)$ symmetry in the SYK model.}.
 We then relate ensembles to a pre-averaged duality involving Maxwell-Chern-Simons theory and its embedding in string compactifications.
 This allows us to make contact with several Swampland conjectures.
 Finally, we utilize the theory of automorphic forms to illustrate that the ensemble average of the generalized Narain CFTs is a coarse-grained description of Maxwell-Chern-Simons and how additional fluctuations serve to break the emergent ensemble symmetries.